Phạm Ngọc Lan: Early life

-Phạm was born on December 12, 1934, on a farm in Dien Nam, in Điện Bàn District of Quảng Nam Province.
-Less than a month after the August Revolution in 1945, the French reoccupied Vietnam's southern region and began to militarily contest the central coastal region.
+Phạm was born on December 12, 1934, on a farm in Điện Nam, located in the Điện Bàn District of Quảng Nam Province.
+Less than a month after the August Revolution in 1945, the French reoccupied Vietnam's southern region and began operations to militarily contest the central coastal region.

 Early career

 In December 1948, after persuading his family, Lan applied to work with the police in Đắk Lắk Province at the age of 14.
-Due to his youth, he was only assigned to cooking tasks and was later transferred to communication work.
-In January 1949, Lan was writing about security for the Resistance Administrative Committee of Đắk Lắk.
-In October of that year, he went to do clerical work for the Đắk Lắk Province teams.
+Due to his young age, he was only assigned to cooking tasks and was later transferred to communication work.
+By January 1949, Lan was writing about security for the Resistance Administrative Committee of Đắk Lắk.
+In October of that year, he began clerical work for the Đắk Lắk Province teams.